 Ascendis Pharma Provides Update on Vision 3x3 Strategic Roadmap at 41st Annual J.P.
 Morgan Healthcare Conference

 COPENHAGEN, Denmark, Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Ascendis Pharma A/S (Nasdaq: ASND) today provided an update on its Vision 3x3 strategic roadmap and planned 2023 key corporate milestones.
+08, 2023 (GLOBE NEWSWIRE) -- Ascendis Pharma A/S ASND today provided an update on its Vision 3x3 strategic roadmap and planned 2023 key corporate milestones.
 Ascendis President and CEO Jan Mikkelsen will present the update tomorrow, January 9, at the 41st Annual J.P.
 Morgan Healthcare Conference.

 "As we approach anticipated launch of our second endocrinology rare disease product, TransCon PTH for hypoparathyroidism, we remain on track to achieve Vision 3x3 to become a sustainable, profitable leading biopharma company," said Jan Mikkelsen, Ascendis Pharma's President and Chief Executive Officer.
 "We are deeply committed to advancing our pipeline of endocrinology rare disease, oncology, and now ophthalmology product candidates designed to make a meaningful difference in the lives of patients."